Last updated on August 29th, 2022 at 12:12 pm

-In Occupational Health and Safety (OHS), risk is a function of severity of injury and the probability of the injury occurring.
-Understanding the severity portion is usually fairly easy, although advanced technologies, like lasers for instance, take advanced analysis methods to assess correctly.
+In Occupational Health and Safety (OHS), risk is a function of the severity of the injury and the probability of the injury occurring.
+Understanding the severity portion is usually relatively straightforward, although advanced technologies, like lasers, take advanced hazard analysis methods to assess correctly.
 Probability, on the other hand, is a challenge.
 Mathematically, probability calculations go from sublimely simple to insanely complex.
 The simplest forms, like the probability of getting a number from 1 to 6 when you throw a single die, can be understood pretty easily.
-On any one throw of the die, you have a 1 in 6 chance of getting any one particular number, assuming the die is not weighted in any way.
+On any die throw, you have a 1 in 6 chance of getting any particular number, assuming the die is not weighted.
 When we’re talking about OHS risk, it’s never that easy.

 The First Problem: No Data

 Risk assessment can be done quantitatively, that is, using numeric data.
-This approach is often taken when numeric data is available, or where reasonable numeric estimates can be made.
-The problem with using numeric estimates in quantitative assessments, is this: Math lends credibility to the answer for most people.
+This approach is often taken when numeric data is available or where reasonable numeric estimates can be made.
+The problem with using numeric calculations in quantitative assessments is that math lends credibility to most people’s answers.
 Consider these two statements:

-Which of these statements sounds more ‘correct’ or more ‘authoritative’ to you?
+Which statements sound more ‘correct’ or more ‘authoritative’ to you?

 Attaching numbers to the statement makes it sound more authoritative, even if there is no reliable data to back it up!
-If you are going to attempt to use quantitative estimates in a, be sure you can back the estimates up with verifiable data.
-Frequently there is no numeric data, and that forces you to move from a quantitative approach to semi-quantitative approach, meaning that numbers are assigned to estimates, usually on a scale, like 1–5 or 1–10 representing least likely to most likely, or a fully qualitative approach, meaning that the scales are only descriptive, like ‘unlikely, likely, very likely’.
-These kinds of assessments are much easier to make as long as the scales used are well designed, with clear descriptions for each increment in the scale, because the data used in the assessment is the opinion of the assessors.
-Here’s an example, taken from Chris Steel’s 1990 article :
+If you attempt to use quantitative estimates in a risk assessment, be sure you can back the estimates up with verifiable data.
+Frequently there is no numeric data, and that forces you to move from a quantitative approach to a semi-quantitative method, meaning that numbers are assigned to estimates, usually on a scale, like 1-5 or 1-10, representing least likely to most likely, or an entirely qualitative approach, meaning that the scales are only descriptive, like ‘unlikely, likely, very likely.’
+These assessments are much easier to make as long as the scales used are well designed, with clear descriptions for each increment in the scale, because the data used in the assessment is the assessors’ opinion.
+Here’s an example taken from Chris Steel’s 1990 article :

 |Impossible, cannot happen|